Beau Bandit: Reception

-While being generally favorable to the acting in the film, NY Times critic, Mordaunt Hall, gave the film a lukewarm review, laying most of the fault in the screenplay by Smith.
+While being generally favorable to the acting in the film, NY Times critic, Mordaunt Hall, gave the film a mediocre review, laying most of the fault in the screenplay by Smith.
 Motion Picture magazine gave the film a favorable review, calling it "delightful", and being particularly impressed with the script.
-While Motion Picture News called the film just "so-so", and gave La Rocque's performance a very negative review.
+Motion Picture News called the film just "so-so", and gave La Rocque's performance a very negative review.
 However, they complimented Doris Kenyon and Mitchell Lewis' performances, as well as Harry Tierney's song, "Just a Little Kiss".

-Cast member George Duryea would become better known by his name Tom Keene, who was a B movie star in later years; he would also use the name Richard Powers.
+Cast member George Duryea would become better known by his name Tom Keene, who was a B movie star in his later years.
+He would also use the name Richard Powers.